toolness/vibecoded-hangul-fun/README.md

 - `Category` - Select, an optional tag representing a category for the word, such as "History" or "Place".
 - `Notes` - Text, contains optional pronunciation notes.
+- `Sentences` - A relation to a different table; the name of each row in the table should be an example sentence or song lyric that uses the word.
 - `Disabled` - Checkbox, a boolean indicating whether to include this word in the app at all.
 This is essentially a way to "soft delete" a row.